Paramount MYT

 Introducing the new MYT Series 6 portable observatory.

-Its new features include a 40% instrument capacity increase, an option for absolute digital encoders, and multiple connectivity options.
-For an overview of what’s new with the Series 6 Paramounts, click here or watch the video below.
+Featuring a 40% instrument capacity increase, optional on-axis absolute ring encoders, and multiple connectivity options.
+For an overview of what’s new with the Paramount Series 6, click here or watch the video below.

 Hardware Specifications